Cojac/Cojac/wiki-tmp/Home.md

 ## 4.9 - Wrapper "Complex Number"

 The standard `float`/`double` in Java are limited to real numbers.
 In most cases, this isn't a problem.
-However there are some situations situations where the calculation has to be done with complex numbers even if the answer is real.
+However, there are some situations where the calculation has to be done with complex numbers even if the answer is real.

 You can enable this wrapper with the option `-Rc`.
 This will replace each `float`/`double` with a wrapper which can handle complex numbers.
 In the normal mode, the comparison is done by comparing the real part first and only after the imaginary part is compared.
-When the complex numbers is casted back to an `int`/`double`, the imaginary part will be lost without any warning.
+When the complex number needs to be cast back to a `double`, the imaginary part will be lost without any warning.

 You can enable the strict mode with the option `-Rc strict`.
 In this case, the comparison with a number which has an imaginary part will result in an `ArithmeticException`.
-When the complex numbers is casted back to a `int`/`double` or any other types, a `ClassCastException` will be thrown.
+When the complex number needs to be cast back to a `double` or any other number type, a `ClassCastException` will be thrown.

 In both modes, there are three specific magic methods for the complex numbers:
 * `public static double COJAC_MAGIC_getReal(double d)`.
 This method returns only the real part of the complex number
 * `public static double COJAC_MAGIC_getImaginary(double d)`.
 This method returns only the imaginary part of the complex.
-The resulting number will only have a real part which is equals to the imaginary part of the source number.
+The resulting number will only have a real part which is equal to the imaginary part of the source number.
 * `public static boolean COJAC_MAGIC_equals(double a, double b)`.
 This method returns a boolean which indicates if both numbers are equal.
 This method will never throw any exception.